You’d be surprised how often a tourist asks me about whether or not they should take a bus tour in New Orleans.

 Cajun Encounters also offers swamp and plantation tours as well as combo tours that combine any 2 of 3 that save you $8/ticket.

 Recommend for: people with mobility issues or those short on time.
-This tour is quality, but is not a replacement of our walking tours as the only guided stop is in St. Louis Cemetery #3.
+This tour is quality but is not a replacement for our walking tours as the only guided stop is in St. Louis Cemetery #3.
 The hotel pick-up is a nice touch.

 Read our post reviewing all of Cajun Encounters offerings.